sopra-fs24-group-46/server/src/main/java/ch/uzh/ifi/hase/soprafs24/geo_admin_api/API_infos.md

 ## By Region
 To get featurs from a region use the **identify** service //problem here is we get many buildings and so on.
-Probbably need several API calls to get all the mountains to later filter them. https://api3.geo.admin.ch/rest/services/api/MapServer/identify?layers=all:ch.swisstopo.swissnames3d&geometryType=esriGeometryPolygon&tolerance=0&geometry={%22rings%22:[[[675000,245000],[670000,255000],[680000,260000],[690000,255000],[685000,240000],[675000,245000]]]}
+Probbably need several API calls to get all the mountains to later filter them (LayerDefs can't be applied for swissnames3d). https://api3.geo.admin.ch/rest/services/api/MapServer/identify?layers=all:ch.swisstopo.swissnames3d&geometryType=esriGeometryPolygon&tolerance=0&geometry={%22rings%22:[[[675000,245000],[670000,255000],[680000,260000],[690000,255000],[685000,240000],[675000,245000]]]}
 geometry={"rings":[[675000,245000],[670000,255000],[680000,260000],[690000,255000],[685000,240000],[675000,245000]]}
 geometryType=esriGeometryPolygon
 tolerance=0
 offset=2 //to get the next 200 features

 this returns all the names in the ch.swisstopo.swissnames3d layer including buidlings and so on

 Further filtering has to be done locally (in java)

-## TODO
-Useful tools implemented in Java would be:
-The Union of two sets.
-Randomly selecting elemts of a set.
-Filtering on attributes. //necessary for languages Filtering on region. //maybe m2

 ---------------------------------------------------------------------------------------
 Following are some olde notes these are probbably useless: